-- g) the director exercises control in the company or has a relationship such as referred to in subsections a) to b) above to a party who exercises control in the company; or - h) the director is a significant shareholder of, or has a relationship such as referred to in subsections a) to b) above to a significant shareholder of the company.
-In this recommendation, a significant shareholder is defined as a shareholder who holds at least 10 % of all company shares or of the votes carried by all the shares.
+- g) the director exercises control in the company or the director is a board member or has a relationship such as referred to in sub-sections a) to b) above to a party who exercises control in the company; or - h) the director is a significant shareholder or a board member of a significant shareholder of, or has a relationship such as referred to in sub-sections a) to b) above to a significant shareholder of the company.
+In this recommendation, a significant shareholder is defined as a shareholder who holds at least 10 % of all company shares or of the votes carried by all the shares or who has the right or obligation to purchase a corresponding number of already issued shares.